nerves-project/nerves_heart/README.md

 ```elixir
 iex> :heart.set_cmd("guarded_poweroff")
 ```

+IMPORTANT: `nerves_runtime` v0.13.2 and later makes these calls for you when running `Nerves.Runtime.reboot/0` and `Nerves.Runtime.poweroff/0` if it detects that this feature is supported.

 Nerves Heart will notify PID 1 of the intention to reboot or poweroff.
 However, the WDT will be pet for the last time.
 You should then call either